9 Top Kitchen Trends You Need To Know About

 8. Bold Tile Backsplashes

 Tile backsplashes are a great way to add visual interest, color, and texture to any kitchen.
-In 2024, we'll see bolder and more creative tile uses in the backsplash area.
+In 2024, we can expect to see bolder and more creative tile uses in the backsplash area.

-While white subway tile has long been a popular backsplash choice, we're seeing a move toward more dramatic styles and colors.
+While white subway tile has long been a popular choice for backsplashes, we're seeing a shift toward more dramatic styles and colors.

 One key trend is to use mosaic tiles, which allow for a mix of multiple shapes, colors, and patterns in a single backsplash.

-Mosaics, like geometric motifs or artful designs like flowers and vines, permit greater creativity.
+Mosaics, such as geometric motifs or artful designs like flowers and vines, allow for greater creativity.

-Handmade, artisan-style mosaics are incredibly on trend, bringing personalization and one-of-a-kind style.
+Handmade, artisan-style mosaics are incredibly on trend, bringing a personal touch and one-of-a-kind style.

 Moroccan-inspired and Spanish-style decorative tiles are also increasingly popular.